HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/blazor/state.md

 - The data cannot be stored in LocalStorage reliably, because it is too big and changes too fast.
 - Web sockets do not guarantee delivery, I need some kind of streaming of the changes.

+More abstract:
+- Variables need to persist between page navigations.
+- Variables can be shared between certain pages:
+  - Pages with the same contentId are shared.

 Out of scope:
 - Offline use of the application.
 When connection is lost, so be it.